jro31/jethro-codes/_articles/projects/blocks-falling.md

 statusArray.push(currentGrid[rowKey][columnKey].status);
 ```

 And then once we've finished looping over each of the squares on a particular row, we check if every value of this array is `'settled'`.
-If it is, we update the `returnBool` to `true`, if it's not, it remains `false` and we all go on with our lives:
+If it is, then we know that this row has been completed, so we update the `returnBool` to `true`, if it's not, it remains `false` and we all go on with our lives:

 ```js
 if (statusArray.every(status => status === settled)) returnBool = true;